 At Aspen we have created a national model dance program.
 Our lead instructor teaches not only dance, but leadership, integrity, discipline and fun.
 Your student, no matter what their age, will experience dance through an alternative lens.
-Dancers will excel, non-dancers will enjoy and all students will collaborate for optimal team performances.
-Come and take a look, this class is nothing short of amazing.
+Dancers will excel, non-dancers will gain confidence and all students will collaborate and experience the performing process.
+Come and take a look, and follow us on Instagram!

 - To instill confidence and build character.

-- Encourage freedom of expression in the performing arts.
+- To encourage freedom of expression in the performing arts.

-- Integrate whole body learning by providing students with a physical, creative space.
+- To integrate whole body learning by providing students with a positive awareness of self and surroundings.

-- Each student is encouraged to discover his/her individual artistry.
+- To encourage students to discover his/her their individual artistry.

-- Students learn technical dance routines and learn the style, story and character of the pieces.
+- To learn technical dance routines and help create the style, story and character of the pieces.

 Ms. Pingle has over 25 years of instructional and performing experience in dance, choreography, and Pilates.
 Her teaching style and passions stem from her early years in India, lessons learned while extensively training and performing professionally as a child through adulthood, and raising her own children in this world today.